IT3038C/IT3038C.github.io/docs/week-12.md

 Save this file and browse to `http://localhost:5000`

 A few things to notice: first, our header is the same, since it inherits from the layout.html template, same as our welcome.html page.
 Second, our variable is displayed on the page.
 This opens a few doors of possibility for us.
-Let’s expand on this a bit more.
+Let's expand on this a bit more.
 I want the user to input the name themselves, and then display it.
 There are a few ways to do this.

-Let’s first create a form.
+Let's first create a form.
 Open `index.html` and change it to the following:

 ```html
 {% extends "layout.html" %}